 The Northern management area was closed from 2019-2020 and reopened in 2021.
 In 2021, poor fishery performance and stock health concerns continued resulting in a closure for the 2022 season.
-For the 2023 season the Northern management area opened at a GHL of 10,150 lbs.

 Figure 2.-Commercial GKC fishery harvest from the Northern management area.
 Dots represents the GHL in a given season (2001-Present).